What to Expect at Your Provider's Office

 - Pycnogenol (Pinus pinaster, 200 mg per day), which comes from the bark of French maritime pine, is rich in flavonoids.
 One laboratory study suggested that pycnogenol protected cells of cattle from free radical damage due to amyloid deposits.

 - Gingko (Gingko biloba) extract also contains flavonoids.
 It has been suggested as a treatment for Alzheimer's disease.
 Given the link between Alzheimer's and amyloid deposits, gingko may help treat amyloidosis as well, especially because it is also an antioxidant.
-Gingko can have a blood thinning effect and may increase the effect of blood thinning medications, such as Coumadin (warfarin) and aspirin.
+Gingko may not be appropriate for people with certain conditions, such as diabetes, seizures, bleeding disorders, or those actively trying to get pregnant.
+Gingko can have a blood-thinning effect and may increase the effect of blood-thinning medications, such as warfarin (Coumadin) and aspirin.

 Sign Up for Free Newsletters